kealanparr/Every-link-I-wish-I-had-as-a-beginner/index.md

 https://www.maxim.com/maxim-man/8-rules-for-haters-tools-for-titans-2016-12 - 8 Terrific Tactics For Dealing With Haters, According to Tim Ferriss - Maxim

 https://twitter.com/kimgoodwin/status/1020029572266438657 - Kim Goodwin on Twitter: "I have had more than one male colleague sincerely ask whether a certain behavior is mansplaining.
-Since apparently this is hard to figure out, I made one of them a chart. https://t.co/7DZ1RTrB3R" / Twitter https://twitter.com/sbarolo/status/1037052674158604289 - Scott Barolo on Twitter: "introducing Reply Guy #2: THE TONE POLICE Whatever issues you are discussing, he knows that your attitude is the real problem here! #civility #9ReplyGuys https://t.co/GThXnqCzPa" / Twitter https://alexdanco.com/2019/10/17/the-audio-revolution/ - The Audio Revolution – alexdanco.com https://wincent.com/blog/on-the-right-to-disagree - On the right to disagree · wincent.com https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/ch05s03.html - Breakable Toys - Apprenticeship Patterns [Book]
+Since apparently this is hard to figure out, I made one of them a chart. https://t.co/7DZ1RTrB3R" / Twitter

+https://alexdanco.com/2019/10/17/the-audio-revolution/ - The Audio Revolution – alexdanco.com
+https://wincent.com/blog/on-the-right-to-disagree - On the right to disagree · wincent.com
+https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/ch05s03.html - Breakable Toys - Apprenticeship Patterns [Book]